wayinone/esp32-wifi-manager/README.md

   <img src="./assets/connect_success.PNG" alt="img" width="300">

-  *
-  * This solves the issue of the web page hung when user entering the correct information.
-It was because the code was to turn off the AP mode immediately and there is no success signal return.
   * The `close-server` endpoint will trigger `WM_ORDER_STOP_AP` and then turn off the wifi setting page.
     * It will then trigger `WM_READY_FOR_CUSTOM_PROCESS`

-* Previously, after the wifi setting is done, with the linked ip address, user still access the wifi setting page, however, in my situations, I would like to spin up my own server:
+* Previously, after the wifi setting is done, with the linked ip address, user still access the same wifi setting page, however, in my situations, I would like to spin up my own server:
-  * I created a function `start_hello_world_webserver()` that spin up a very simple server.
+  * I created a simple function `start_hello_world_webserver()` that spin up a very simple server.
   * User can use the `wifi_manager_set_callback` when `WM_READY_FOR_CUSTOM_PROCESS` is triggered.
 E.g.

   ```